Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 The Basque artisans who make espadrilles still produce them exactly the same way their ancestors did (well, there might be a machine or two to help things along but mostly, the process is the same).

-What you would wear today — soles of braided jute and a linen top — is what you would have worn 100 years ago, except perhaps for the colours: traditional espadrilles came only in black or white (for Sundays only).
+What you would wear today — soles of braided jute and a linen top — is what you would have worn 100 years ago, except perhaps for the colors: traditional espadrilles came only in black or white (for Sundays).
 They were worn by miners and priests, and were considered a poor man's shoe.

 Personally speaking, I prefer the traditional flat kind because I find the wedges a bit unsteady and I've fallen off them before...